 - Pearson Test of English (PTE) Academic with an equivalency score of 57.

-- Scholastic Aptitude Test (SAT) score of 510 or higher on the Critical Reading section (if prior to March 2016) or 480 on the revised SAT (if taken after March 2016).
+- Scholastic Aptitude Test (SAT) score of 480 or higher on the Critical Reading section (if prior to March 2016) or 480 on the revised SAT (if taken after March 2016).

 - American College Testing (ACT) score of 21 or higher on English section.

 - Completion of English 101 or equivalent from another U.S. higher education institution.

 - Receive recommendation for academic study from the Intensive English Language Center (IELC) at UNR.

-EXEMPTION: Please note that students coming from the following English-speaking countries are exempt from the English language testing requirements: Antigua, Australia, Bahamas, Barbados, Belize, Bermuda, British Guyana, British Virgin Islands, Canada (except for Quebec), Ghana, Greneda, Ireland, Jamaica, Kenya, Malaysia, New Zealand, Nigeria, Singapore, St. Lucia, St. Kitts and Nevis, St. Vincent, Trinidad & Tobago, and United Kingdom.
+EXEMPTION: Please note that students coming from the following English-speaking countries are exempt from the English language testing requirements: Antigua/Barbuda, Australia, Bahamas, Barbados, Belize, Bermuda, British Guyana, British Virgin Islands, Canada (except for Quebec), Ghana, Greneda, Ireland, Jamaica, Kenya, Malaysia, New Zealand, Nigeria, Singapore, St. Lucia, St. Kitts and Nevis, St. Vincent, Trinidad & Tobago, United Kingdom and Zimbabwe.

-- Original financial documents: Financial Data Form accompanied by a bank statement showing a minimum of $33,600 for Fall 2014/Spring 2015 semesters.
-Original financial documents must be dated within the previous 12 months of application submission and may come from any dependable source, including scholarships, personal funds, or funds from the student's family.
+- Financial documents: Financial Data Form accompanied by a bank statement showing a minimum of $37,850 for Spring 2019/Fall 2019 semesters.
+Financial documents must be dated within the previous 12 months of application submission and may come from any dependable source, including scholarships, personal funds, or funds from the student's family.
 Financial documentation should be on bank letterhead.